 The point I’m trying to get across?
 That JRPGs are not a simple product of engaging battles and fun combat.
-For it’s the storytelling, the moments like Yuna and Tidus’ kiss scene in X, Basch confronting his brother in XII, Kefka’s triumph in VI, and Aerith’s death in VII that truly make these titles memorable.
+For it’s the storytelling, the moments like Yuna and Tidus’ kiss scene in X, Basch confronting his brother in XII, Kefka’s triumph in VI, and Aerith’s death in VII, that truly makes these titles memorable.

 You Can’t Get These Experiences on a Smartphone